lupyuen/lupyuen.github.io/src/rust2.md

   .expect("open gpio failed");
 ```

-(This halts with an error "open gpio failed" if "/dev/gpio1" doesn't exist)
+(This halts with an error if "/dev/gpio1" doesn't exist)

-Looks cleaner now!

 We declare it as __"`mut`"__ (mutable) because we expect its Internal State to change as we flip the GPIO.